 The next day we headed to the small town of Lannepax for another Armagnac tasting at Armagnac Delord.
 Each Armagnac is unique and must be tried.
 The Delord Family has been producing fine Armagnac for four generations.
 You can view the alambic or still that Propser Delord carried from farm to farm in Gascony, which he used to transform white wine into Armagnac.

-We were pleased to learn that Delord Armagnac has quite an extensive distribution network.
-We can even purchase it in Chicago at our local liquor mart, Binny’s.
-Check with your local stores for availability.
+We were pleased to learn that Delord Armagnac has quite an extensive distribution network in the U.S.

 If you’re looking for another place to stay in the region, Ferm de Flaran is a quaint hotel and restaurant along the route.